Modulation equation and SPDEs on unbounded domains: Residual

 where $A$ is both a weak and a mild solution of the amplitude equation given by

 Define the residual

-which measures how close $u_A$ is to a solution.
+which measures how close $u_A$ is to being a mild solution of Swift-Hohenberg.
 In this section we bound $\text{Res}(u_A)$.
 This is a key result to prove the error estimate later.
 First we plug in the definition of $u_A$ to obtain

 where we used the notation